phcode-dev/phoenix/docs/API-Reference/utils/DeprecationWarning.md

 Utilities functions to display deprecation warning in the console.

 **Kind**: global variable
-<a name="_trimStack"></a>

-## \_trimStack()
-Trim the stack so that it does not have the call to this module,and all the calls to require.js to load the extension that showsthis deprecation warning.

-**Kind**: global function
 <a name="deprecationWarning"></a>

 ## deprecationWarning(message, [oncePerCaller], [callerStackPos])
 Show deprecation warning with the call stack if it has never been displayed before.

 **Kind**: global function